serilog/serilog-sinks-opentelemetry/README.md

 - `OtlpProtocol.HttpProtobuf`: Sends a protobuf representation of the OpenTelemetry Logs over an HTTP connection.

-Sending OpenTelemetry logs as a JSON payload is not supported.
+Sending OpenTelemetry logs as a JSON payload is not currently supported.

 ### Resource Attributes